ViraMesha/Tweet-Card/README.md

 ## Installation

-Clone the repository: git clone https://github.com/ViraMesha/tweet-card.git Navigate to the project directory: cd tweet-card Install dependencies: npm install
+1. Clone the repository: git clone https://github.com/ViraMesha/tweet-card.git
+2. Navigate to the project directory: cd tweet-card
+3. Install dependencies: npm install or npm i

 ## Usage

-Start the development server: npm start Open your browser and visit http://localhost:3000 to view the project.
+1. Start the development server: npm start
+2. Open your browser and visit http://localhost:3000 to view the project.

 ## Contributing